Why is experimentation important

 Explain why it is important

 One approach for fostering an experimentation mindset involves encouraging experimentation.
-Making employees aware that it desirable to looking to verify their assumptions, and go out and conduct mini-experiments.
-If employees are not illustrated on the importance, they may be reluctant to take the steps to go out and explore the possibilities.
+Making employees aware that it is desirable to verify their assumptions and conduct mini-experiments.
+Without emphasizing the importance to employees, they may be reluctant to independently conduct experiments.

 Another component of encouraging an experimentation mindset is to reward experimentation.
 To actively praise employees for taking steps to reduce uncertainties, verify assumptions, or explore new market opportunities.